Impact

 ABOUT THE ISSUE

-A System Designed to Heal
+The System Must Be Designed to Heal

 A Changing Pattern of Workplace Harm